lvladikov/web-file-manager/README.md

   - `FM.toggleActivePanelSide()` — toggle between left and right panels
   - `FM.refreshBothPanels()` — reload directory contents for both panels
   - `FM.swapPanels()` — swap the directory paths of left and right panels
+  - `await FM.compressToOtherPanel(['*.jpg','file.txt'])` — compress selected items (or, if nothing is selected, apply the provided patterns against all items in the source panel) into a ZIP archive placed in the other panel.
+Patterns may be exact names, shell-style wildcards (e.g. '*.jpg'), or regex strings (e.g. '/^IMG_\\d+\\.JPG$/i').
+Returns an error if no items match.
+  - `await FM.copyToActivePanel(['a.txt','b/c.jpg'], 'if_newer')` — copy selected items from the source panel into the active panel.
+If there is no selection in the source panel and you supply item patterns, they will be applied across the panel.
+The optional overwrite parameter accepts boolean or canonical tokens (for example 'if_newer') to control overwrite behavior and avoid interactive prompts.

     ![FM Modal Screenshot](packages/client/screenshots/fm.png)

+    (See `misc/fm/meta.json` and `misc/fm/methods.js` for full parameter syntax and behavior.)

 - **Context Menus**: Right-clicking on an item or empty area opens a context menu with relevant actions.